yerga-star/yerga-star/README.md

 - **PHP**: Developed custom PHP code for implementing specific features and functionality.
 - **HTML/CSS**: Used HTML and CSS for designing and styling the website.
 - **JavaScript**: Implemented JavaScript for client-side interactivity and dynamic content.
+## Get in Touch 🚀

+I'm always excited to connect with fellow developers, collaborate on interesting projects, or just have a chat about technology.
+Here are a few ways you can reach out to me:

+- **LinkedIn**: linkedin.com/in/yerga-dagnaw - Let's connect and explore potential collaborations!
+- **Portfolio**: - Check out some of my previous projects and get a feel for my work.
+- **Email**: yerga968@gmail.com - Drop me a message, and I'll get back to you as soon as possible.

+Whether you're looking to discuss a project, share ideas, or just say hello, I'd love to hear from you!

 Let's connect and discuss how we can collaborate on exciting projects!